Thomas P. Stafford: Gemini 9A

 Before Gemini 6A, Stafford was assigned as the backup commander for Gemini 9 with Eugene Cernan as the backup pilot.
 Charlie Bassett and Elliot See were the primary crew.
 On February 28, 1966, both crews flew in T-38 Talons to Lambert Field to visit the McDonnell Douglas Gemini assembly facility.
 Bassett and See crashed on landing, and were killed.
 Stafford and Cernan became the Gemini 9 primary crew, with Jim Lovell and Buzz Aldrin as their backup crew.

 On May 17, 1966, the Agena target vehicle went off course and was shut down before entering orbit.
 As there was no replacement Agena rocket, the new target for the mission was the Augmented Target Docking Adapter (ATDA), which achieved orbit on June 1, 1966.
 The Gemini 9A launch, scheduled for later the same day, was canceled due to a computer error.
 Gemini 9A launched on June 3, and rendezvoused with the ATDA on the second orbit.
-However, the shroud on the ATDA had only partially opened, and Gemini 9A was unable to dock with it.
-Nonetheless, Stafford and Cernan conducted orbital rendezvous maneuvers with the ATDA, including a simulated rescue of a lunar module in a lower orbit.
+Its shroud had only partially opened and Gemini 9A was unable to dock with it.
+Stafford and Cernan instead conducted orbital rendezvous maneuvers with it, including a simulated rescue of a lunar module in a lower orbit.

 The following day, Cernan attempted an extravehicular activity (EVA), with the primary mission of testing the Astronaut Maneuvering Unit (AMU).
 After exiting the spacecraft, Cernan quickly experienced mobility issues, followed by environmental regulation and communication issues.
 The EVA was aborted, and Cernan returned to the capsule after two hours.
 On June 6, Gemini 9A landed, and was recovered by USS Wasp.

 Apollo program

-After Gemini 9A, Stafford was assigned as the backup command module pilot on Apollo 2, with Frank Borman as the commander and Mike Collins as the lunar module pilot.
+After Gemini 9A, Stafford was assigned as the backup command module pilot on what was then planned as Apollo 2, with Frank Borman as the commander and Mike Collins as the lunar module pilot.
 For his technical assignment, Stafford was tasked as an astronaut liaison for the development of Apollo guidance and navigation systems, as well as the command and service module.
 In late 1966, he was reassigned to Apollo 2 backup commander, with Apollo 10 crewmates John Young as the command module pilot and Gene Cernan as the lunar module pilot.
 While testing the command module, they received word of the Apollo 1 fire and subsequent suspension of the Apollo program.